Arshiya28/Arshiya/AI Project.md

 The job recommendation system has the potential to revolutionize the job search

-process by providing users with personalized job recommendations based on their
+process by providing users with personalized job recommendations based on the information provided in their CV.

-search history and profile information.

-Following is our final result which will show top 30 recommendations:
+The CV we used to train the model belongs to a business owner.
+Therefore, the recommendations provided by the system are shown below:

 ![Alt text](final.PNG)